George Cantwell

 gtc31@cam.ac.uk

-I study networks, statistics, algorithms, physics, and behavior.
+I am an Assistant Professor of Innovative Computational Methods at the University of Cambridge, where I am a member of the Probabilistic Systems, Information, and Inference (Ψ²) group.
 I received a PhD in Physics from the University of Michigan and then completed a postdoctoral fellowship at the Santa Fe Institute.
-You can also find me on Google scholar.

-If you are interested in doing a PhD at Cambridge and you would like to work with me, please feel free to contact me before applying.
+If you are interested in studying for a PhD at the University of Cambridge in networks, complex systems, or statistical inference, please feel free to contact me before applying.

 Papers